k8snetworkplumbingwg/sriov-network-device-plugin/README.md

 We welcome your feedback and contributions to this project.
 Please see the [CONTRIBUTING.md](CONTRIBUTING.md) for contribution guidelines.

-Copyright 2018 © Intel Corporation.
+Copyright 2018 Â© Intel Corporation.